JustAnAverageGuy/CTF-Problem-Stash/web/uwu_uwu/README.md

-# uwu_uwu (400)
+# uwu_uwu (400) - web

+Total solves - 2

+Final points - 400

 ## Description
 Okay so for all the anime lovers!
-This service runs a uwuifier tool to uwuify the passes text.
+This service runs a uwuifier tool to uwuify the passed text.
 Can you exploit it to find the flag?

 http://ctf.copsiitbhu.co.in:41343